VapasRepo/Vapas-Worker/README.md

 # Vapas Worker

-A NodeJS Express worker to generate and deliver infomation for Native Depictions, Web Depictions, and other miscellaneous uses.
+A NodeJS Express worker to generate and deliver information for Native Depictions, Web Depictions, and other miscellaneous uses.

 ## Running